jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

   <figcaption style="text-align: center; font-style: italic; margin-top: 5px; display: block;">Short Demo of OSSMM app.
 Real-time app usage is smoother than can be shown in this GIF.</figcaption>
 </figure>
 <br>

+# Performance:

+OSSMM promises to offer more accurate sleep staging than many commercial wearables (smart watches, rings) at a fraction of the price.

+*Note: OSSMM is currently under technical validation for 4-stage sleep classification accuracy.*

 ## Sleep Modulation Capabilities: